Esports is such a competitive industry to enter, so we've put together a guide piece to teach you how to really increase your chances.

 It’s no secret that esports is a coveted industry, with heaps of people trying to work in the space.
 For that reason, jobs can sometimes receive a staggering number of applications.
 Among such a crowd of talent, you need to make sure that your cover letter and resume leave the best impression possible on an employer.

 Try and create a unique and stylish design for your resume, especially if you’re applying for jobs in creative sectors like marketing or graphic design, and pore over it to make sure there are no spelling errors or unnecessary waffle on there.
 We could talk for hours on how to perfect your application materials, which is why we’ve written separate articles for both.

 5. Be proactive in your spare time

-This could be in the form of designing graphics without anyone prompting you to do so and then sharing them on Twitter.
+One way you could show that you're proactive while also refining your skills is by designing graphics without anyone prompting you to and then sharing them on Twitter.
 We see quite a few people doing this, and occasionally their designs get shared by professional players if they’ve been tagged in them.

 If writing is your forte, consider starting your own blog.
 As well as teaching you valuable skills, it will also show that even in your spare time you’re trying to contribute to esports, which is a valuable thing for a hiring manager to see.

 Whether it’s graphics, blogs, YouTube videos or websites, think about working proactively on your own projects when you’re able to.
 It’s something that could be very valuable in your cover letter or resume.